11 Key Benefits of Public Relations

 Audience Engagement

-PR fosters a deeper level of engagement with the audience, using storytelling and informative content marketing to create a connection.
+PR fosters a deeper level of engagement with the audience, using storytelling and informative content marketing to create a connection (and as you'll see it's helpful for both SEO and content marketing).

 Let's say your company sells hiking boots.
 Instead of a marketing strategy centered around a message like: "Buy our boots; they're the best," you tell a story.